 The agreement will terminate on a country-by-country basis 15 years after the product approval for Multikine in each country, at which point the agreement will be automatically extended for successive two year periods, unless either party gives notice of its intent not to extend the agreement.
-The agreement may also be terminated upon bankruptcy of either party or material misrepresentations that are not cured within 60 days.
-If the agreement ends before the 15 year term through no fault of either party, CEL-SCI will reimburse Orient Europharma for a prorated part of Orient Europharma's costs towards the clinical trials of Multikine.
+The agreement may also be terminated upon the bankruptcy of either party or material misrepresentations that are not cured within 60 days.
+If the agreement ends before the 15 year term through no fault of either party, CEL-SCI will reimburse Orient Europharma for a prorated part of Orient Europhorma's costs towards the clinical trials of Multikine.
 If Orient Europharma fails to make certain minimum purchases of Multikine during the term of the agreement, Orient Europhorma's rights to the territory will become non-exclusive.

 CEL-SCI has a licensing agreement with Byron Biopharma LLC, or Byron, under which CEL-SCI granted Byron an exclusive license to market and distribute Multikine in the Republic of South Africa, if approved.
-This license will terminate 20 years after marketing approval in South Africa or after bankruptcy or uncured material breach.
+This license will terminate 20 years after marketing approval in South Africa or after the bankruptcy or uncured material breach by either party.
 After the 20-year period has expired, the agreement will be automatically extended for successive two year periods, unless either party gives notice of its intent not to extend the agreement.

 Pursuant to the agreement, Byron will be responsible for registering Multikine in South Africa.
 If Multikine is approved for sale in South Africa, CEL-SCI will be responsible for manufacturing the product, while Byron will be responsible for sales in South Africa.
-Sales revenues will be divided between CEL-SCI and Byron.
-CEL-SCI will be paid fifty (50%) percent of the net sales of Multikine.
+Sales revenues will be divided equally between CEL-SCI and Byron.